 - Children weighing more than 70 pounds should swing a bat ranging from 28 to 32 inches long.

 Step 3 to Choose a Bat – Big Barrel or Small Barrel?

-If you are a fastpitch softball player, you can skip this step since all fastpitch bats are required to have a barrel of 2-1/4” diameter.
+If you are a fastpitch softball player, you can skip this step since all fastpitch bats must have a barrel of 2-1/4” diameter.

-For baseball players, one of the significant decisions when it comes to choosing a bat, is big or small barrel.
+One of the significant decisions for baseball players when it comes to choosing a bat is a big or small barrel.

 A big barrel bat (senior league bat) has a barrel diameter of 2-3/4” or 2-5/8”.
 Bats with 2-1/4” barrel diameter are known as small barrel bats.
-These are mostly used by youth and little league players, although as of 2018 they now have a choice between small and big barrel.
+These are mostly used by youth and little league players, although as of 2018, they now have a choice between small and big barrels.